erogenousbeef-zz/BigReactors/Roadmap.md

 - Different types of coolant with different transference properties

 ### Graphics
-- Fix reactor glass texture.
+- (DONE) Fix reactor glass texture.
 Change to a nicer texture and port connected-texture code from turbines.
 - Fix the lighting bug on control rods.

 TODO - 0.4: The Fueling Update